AniruddhaChattopadhyay/AniruddhaChattopadhyay/README.md

 I am a technology enthusiast and have participated in a lot of National hackathons.
 I have won a few of them.
 One of the android apps [Care4U](https://www.indiatoday.in/education-today/news/story/iit-kharagpur-students-create-ai-mobile-app-for-elderly-which-can-become-a-digital-caregiver-1572304-2019-07-22) that my team built during a hackathon got a lot of media coverage and appreciation.

 Feel free to hit me up on any of the above mentioned socials.
-I will be looking forward to interacting with folks with similar interests.
+I will be looking forward to interacting with you folks.

 ---